DanielSteele1/JobBoard/README.md

 🛠 Planned Features

     - user accounts system on the frontend via supabase.
-    - Abillity for users to add a note onto each saved/applied job.
+    - Abillity for users to add a note onto each applied, saved, interviewing and offer job.

 ✔️ Completed Features